rundeck/docs/docs/administration/configuration/config-file-reference.md

 ### Limit displayed Job execution Log Output

-Limit the amount of lines displayed in Log Output after a configurable limit has been reached.
+Limit the amount of lines displayed in Log Output when following the execution of a Job that is running (not finished yet) after a configurable limit has been reached.
 If the value is not defined, default behavior is to display all the generated output

 Trim Output: Max size of visible Log Output (not present by default).